Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV

-The SM background is completely dominated by QCD multijet production and is estimated directly from data using a method based on $\ST$ multiplicity invariance~\cite{CMSBH,bh_full2011_jhep}.
+The SM background is completely dominated by QCD multijet production and is estimated directly from data using a method based on $\ST$ multiplicity invariance~\cite{CMSBH,bh_full2011_jhep,Tsang:2011jta}.
 All other backgrounds are negligibly small in the $\ST$ range used in this analysis, as shown in figure~\ref{fig:STexclusive}.
-The multijet background estimation method is based on the empirical observation that the shape of the $\ST$ spectrum is approximately independent of N, so the shapes of the $\ST$ spectrum for any number of objects can be estimated using a fit to the dijet data ($N = 2$).
-The dijet sample has been previously studied in a dedicated analysis~\cite{dijet2012} and is known not to exhibit any signal-like features in the range of $1.8 < \ST <2.8$\TeV, which is used to obtain the background shape.
+The multijet background estimation method is based on the empirical observation that the shape of the $\ST$ spectrum is approximately independent of $N$, so the shapes of the $\ST$ spectrum for any number of objects can be estimated using a fit to the dijet data ($N = 2$).
+The dijet mass spectrum has been previously studied in dedicated analyses~\cite{dijet2011,dijet2012}, as well as in the earlier searches for black holes at lower masses~\cite{CMSBH,bh_full2011_jhep} and is known not to exhibit any signal-like features in the range of $1.8 < \ST <2.8$\TeV, which is used to obtain the background shape.
 The central value of the background shape and its uncertainty are determined from the fit to several semi-empirical template functions~\cite{bh_full2011_jhep}, by taking the best fit function as the central value and the envelope of the alternative fits as the measure of systematic uncertainty in the background shape.
 The background shape is parameterized with the function $P_0(1 + x)^{P_1} /x^{P_2+P_3 \log(x)}$, and the uncertainty envelope is defined with two additional functions, $P_0/(P_1 + P_2 x + x^2)^{P_3}$ and $P_0/(P_1 + x)^{P_2}$.
-Here, $P_i$ are the fit parameters and $x = \ST$.
+Here, $P_i$ are the fit parameters and $x = \ST/\sqrt{s} = \ST/8$\TeV.
+We also compare the fits to $N = 2$ data with fits to $N = 3$ data as a measure of the $\ST$ potential non-invariance of multiplicity.
+This effect is included in the total systematic uncertainty in the background prediction.
 Results of the fit can be seen in figure~\ref{fig:STexclusive}.

 The scaling of the background to higher multiplicities is performed by normalising the background shape to data in each inclusive multiplicity bin in the control range ($1.9 < \ST < 2.3$\TeV), where any significant signal contribution has been already ruled out by earlier analyses~\cite{CMSBH,bh_full2011_jhep}.
 The lower boundary of the control region is chosen to be substantially above the trigger and multiparticle ($N \times 50$\GeV) turn-on regions.